Telecommunications in El Salvador: IT Industry

 El Salvador's IT Industry's history started early with several IT outsourcing companies such as Gpremper and an early search engine that predated Google in 1995 called "Buscaniguas".
 The industry has since expanded with companies such as Creativa Consultores, Applaudo Studios, and Elaniin providing software and website design services to clients globally while employing thousands of people.
 Canadian Telus International, a major global IT outsourcing and software development firm, has a significant workforce in the country employing nearly 1,500 people in high tech and customer service roles.
 The startup scene has also been growing with firms such as HugoApp employing 600 locals and providing delivery and ride sharing services to nearly 1 million users in the Central American/CAFTA region.
 In 2020, the government announced its "Digital Agenda 2020" a plan to digitize government services, digitize identities, make it easier to start businesses, attract foreign investment and improve the education system.
-Finally, the passing of the Bitcoin Law in 2021 made El Salvador the first country in the world to adopt a cryptocurrency (Bitcoin) as legal tender, this move seeks to improve access to financial services to the non-banked and under banked while also making El Salvador a hub for innovation.
+Finally, the passing of the Bitcoin Law in 2021 made El Salvador the first country in the world to adopt a cryptocurrency (Bitcoin) as legal tender, this move seeks to improve access to financial services to the non-banked and under banked.

-Internet freedom
+Freedom of Speech restrictions

 There are no government restrictions on access to the Internet or credible reports that the government monitors e-mail or Internet chat rooms without judicial oversight.
 Individuals and groups engage in the expression of views via the Internet, including by e-mail.
 Internet access is available in public places throughout the country.

 The constitution provides for freedom of speech and press, and the government generally respects these rights.
 Individuals criticize the government publicly or privately without reprisal, and in most cases the government does not interfere with such criticism.

+The constitution prohibits arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions.

+By gangs

 In March 2012, Carlos Dada, the owner of online newspaper El Faro, received death threats from gang members.
 The gangs were unhappy with El Faro's reporting on the gang truce.
 On April 13, the International Press Institute criticized the government for not taking any actions to guarantee the safety of El Faro journalists.
 According to the Salvadoran Association of Journalists (APES), the media practices self-censorship, especially in their reporting on gangs and narcotics trafficking.
 APES stated that many members of the media were afraid to report in detail on these subjects due to fear of retaliation from gangs and narcotics trafficking groups.

-The constitution prohibits arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions.